 Modern cloud innovation brings economies of scale and affordability

-Cloud storage, done right, is very economical, especially for those industries that have massive amounts of data, think commercials, feature films, reality TV, and documentaries.
+Cloud storage, done right, is very economical, especially for industries that have massive amounts of data, such as commercials, feature films, reality TV, and documentaries.
 Many organizations are discovering the value of object storage.
-It is an excellent way to go for the long-term archive of media assets, taking advantage of its elasticity, durability, and low cost.
+It is an excellent way to archive media assets long-term, taking advantage of its elasticity, durability, and low cost.

 With cloud services and object storage growing exponentially, applying old technology to a new paradigm does not work.
 To truly benefit from cloud object storage, MSPs should look for software solutions that enable remote users to stream data directly from the cloud.
-Our new “norm” requires innovative technologies that eliminate the need for downloading files, use of VPNs, or FTP sites.
+Our new “norm” requires innovative technologies that eliminate the need to download files and use VPNs or FTP sites.
 In addition to media and entertainment, every industry is in the same boat.
 Now more than ever, it is essential to provide easy-to-use solutions that improve productivity and promote remote collaboration so that we can get on with our new “business as usual” in our globally dispersed world.

 Comments are closed.